ocelotconsulting/ocelot/README.md

 * **log (Object):**
   * **level (String):** The level at which to output logs.
 Usually set to "debug"
+  * **es (String):** An object used to configure the Winston Elasticsearch transport.
+Only use this if you want to index your logs in Elasticsearch.
 * **cors-domain (Array of Strings):** Ocelot will try to handle CORS requests.
 Use this list as a domain whitelist for which to allow CORS requests from.
 You can specify something that matches the Origin header exactly (http://abc.mydomain.com:8080) but it will allow any port by default (http://abc.mydomain.com) or you can just whitelist the top level domain (mydomain.com).
 * **enforce-https (Boolean):** Ocelot will try to redirect to https if accessed over http.
 I usually terminate SSL before getting to Ocelot (like in an AWS ELB) so the original protocol can be found in the x-forwarded-proto.
 default-protocol: This is the protocol you want to use to redirect Browsers back to Ocelot after redirecting to the login page.